 @lexfridman: In a room of 23 people, there's a 50% chance that two people have the same birthday.

-I tried to calculate it using probabilites, but my brain usually find it hard to do so.
-Of course, I could check the Wikipedia page and cheat the calcuations from it, but I prefer to use my favourite tool instead, the mighty Monte Carlo methods.
+I tried to calculate it using probabilities, but my brain usually finds it hard to do so.
+Of course, I could check the Wikipedia page and copy the calculations from it, but I prefer to use my favourite tool instead, the mighty Monte Carlo methods.

 Fuck mathematics!
-Fuck probabilites!
-We have got cheap CPU's to do these stuff for us.
-I'd basically simulate the problem and calculate the probabilites myself.
+Fuck probabilities!
+We have got cheap CPUs to do this stuff for us.
+I basically simulated the problem and calculate the probabilities myself.

-We get 23 people, assign each one of them a random birthday, and check if two of them or more have the same birthday.
-And since we have our computers at our disposal, we can repeat this process million times, who cares!
+We get 23 people, assign each one of them a random birthday, and check if two or more of them have the same birthday.
+And since we have our computers at our disposal, we can repeat this process a million times, who cares!

 Here is the code: